 When the nervous system feels under threat, fighting, fleeing or freezing are priorities, eating is not.
 This is a neurobiological truth for us all.

-For us, this was about understanding the sensory input William needs more of and the sensory input he needs less of, in order to function at his best.
+For us, understanding the sensory input William needs more of and the sensory input he needs less of, in order to function at his best, has been incredibly helpful.

 Being able to offer William choice, creativity and flexibility is the difference between active curiosity and engagement and a strong “No, I’m not doing it!”.